jbx-protocol/juice-docs-v2/docs/resources/tools-for-project-creators.md

 * [sesh](https://sesh.fyi/) is a Discord bot which can be used for polls and event scheduling.

-* [Aeolian's Snapshot Analytics](https://aeolianeth.github.io/snapshot-analytics/) is a high-density tool for seeing the current status of Snapshot votes.
+* [Aeolian's Snapshot Analytics](https://jbx-protocol.github.io/juice-snapshot-dashboard/) is a high-density tool for seeing the current status of Snapshot votes.
 For now, this dashboard only works with Juicebox DAO governance.
+[Visit the repo](https://github.com/jbx-protocol/juice-snapshot-dashboard) to fork!

 ## Documentation